Thousands Of Israelis Now Call Berlin Home And Make Their Cultural Mark

 Many Israelis who have moved to Berlin are like him: gay, or politically liberal, or freelancers in artistic and creative fields, who feel at home in the avant-garde, anything-goes city.
 In recent years, the Israeli ex-pat community has expanded to include a more diverse demographic including tech workers at startups.

 "It's a city where people don't interfere in your life," said Novik, co-author of a new Berlin Jewish food guide and contributor to a German-language Jewish cookbook.
-He recently held an experimental Eastern European Jewish-style dinner event for a Berlin food festival that he called Strictly Non-Kosher, featuring unorthodox recipes like traditional gefilte fish cakes made of non-kosher eel.
+He recently held an experimental Eastern European Jewish-style dinner event for a Berlin food festival that he called Strictly Non-Kosher, featuring unorthodox recipes such as traditional gefilte fish cakes made of non-kosher eel.

-"Israelis are made to feel very welcome in Berlin," his friend Nirit Bialer said.
+"Israelis are made to feel very welcome in Berlin," said his friend Nirit Bialer.
 She runs a Berlin-based initiative called Habait to acquaint Germans with Israeli culture.

 Some young Israelis apply for German, Polish or other European passports, gaining the citizenship that was stripped from their grandparents during the Nazi era.
 Often, Germans express gratitude that so many Israelis have made Berlin their home, despite the history.